Channel Islands National Marine Sanctuary

-In 1980, the National Oceanic and Atmospheric Administration (NOAA) designated Channel Islands National Marine Sanctuary (CINMS) located off the coast of Santa Barbara and Ventura counties in California.
+In 1980, National Oceanic and Atmospheric Administration (NOAA) designated Channel Islands National Marine Sanctuary (CINMS) located off the coast of Santa Barbara and Ventura counties in California.
 The sanctuary encompasses 1,470 square miles surrounding five of the Channel Islands: San Miguel, Santa Rosa, Santa Cruz, Anacapa, and Santa Barbara.
 The sanctuary's remote, isolated position at the confluence of two major ocean currents supports remarkable biodiversity and productivity.
-The mingling of cool, nutrient-rich waters from the north with warm currents from the south form a dynamic transition zone that is home to a myriad of sea life from microscopic plankton to blue whales.
+The mingling of cool, nutrient-rich waters from life from microscopic plankton to blue whales.
 Many valuable commercial and recreational activities, such as fishing, shipping, and tourism, occur in the sanctuary.
 The sanctuary is a special place for sensitive habitats and living resources, shipwrecks, other maritime heritage artifacts, and living Chumash culture.

-The findings in the 2016 condition report will provide critical support for identifying high priority sanctuary management actions, specifically helping to shape updates to the CINMS Management Plan.
-The management plan helps guide future work and resource allocation decisions at CINMS by describing strategies and activities designed to address priority issues and advance core sanctuary programs.
-The next update to the sanctuary management plan will build on the 2009 management plan, which contains a number of actions to address issues and concerns (NMSP 2009).
+The findings in this condition report also provide critical support for identifying high priority sanctuary management actions, specifically helping to inform updates to the CINMS Management Plan.
+The helps guide future work and resource allocation decisions at CINMS by describing strategies and activities designed to address priority issues and advance core sanctuary programs.
+The next update to the sanctuary management plan will build on the 2009 management plan, which contains a number of actions to address sanctuary issues and concerns (NMSP 2009).
 The 2009 plan stresses an ecosystem-based approach to management, which requires consideration of ecological interrelationships not only within the sanctuary, but also within the larger context of the California Current ecosystem.
-The next management plan review process is projected to begin in late 2018.
-The process will involve significant public input, agency consultations, and environmental compliance work, and depending on the complexity of actions proposed, may take one to three years to complete.
+The next management plan review process is projected to begin in 2019.
+The process will involve significant opportunities for public input and consultations with federal, state, and local agencies, and compliance with environmental laws, regulations, and policies.
+Depending on the complexity of actions proposed to be included in the management plan, the entire process may take one to three years to complete.